MichaelJ8/Kaggle-Competition-Riiid-Answer-Correctness-Prediction/README.md

 models, or ensembled models, between decision tree type models and neural networks.
 I did  not have time to create a neural network, but a decision tree type model performed very well by itself.
 This would have put me in the top 25% of competitors.
 The key to this performance was the addition of a lagged result variable.
 The accuracy improves by 10% if the result of the previous question by the student(see competition description) was included, the lag(1) result being the most useful.
-This notebook is not an example of my programming (it is very stream of consciousness and is not an example of a productionalized model), it is more of an example of feature engineering that resulted in very good results using only one type of model.